-ONAN recommends that you read your manual and become thoroughly acquainted with it and your equipment before you start your unit.
+Read your manual and become thoroughly acquainted with it and your equipment before you start your unit.
 These recommendations and the following safety precautions are for your protection.

 Fuels, electrical equipment, batteries, exhaust gases and moving parts present potential hazards that could result in serious, personal injury.
 Take care in following these recommended procedures.